3Squared/PeakPivot/README.md

 > Pivot tables are a technique in data processing.
 They arrange and rearrange (or "pivot") statistics in order to draw attention to useful information.
 This leads to finding figures and facts quickly making them integral to data analysis.

-PeakPivot is a pure-swift implementation of pivot tables modelled on the implementation offered by Microsoft Excell.
+PeakPivot is a pure-swift implementation of pivot tables modelled on the implementation offered by Microsoft Excel and Google Sheets.
 PeakPivot provides the base types and business logic for summarising tabular data into a pivot table.

 ## Types

-PeakPivot defines a number of types that model the data necessary for building a pivot table, configuring a pivot table builder, and the resulting output pivot table.
+PeakPivot defines a number of types that model

+1. The **input** data necessary for building a pivot table,
+2. The **configuration** values for a pivot table builder,
+3. The resulting **output** pivot table.

 Below is screenshot of a pivot table built in Microsoft Excel from the [`people.csv`](Assets/people.csv) file.
 It is annotated to show the corresponding PeakPivot types.

 ![](Assets/diagram.png)

-### Input
+### 1. Input

 These types are the input to the pivot building logic.
 They are highlighted in blue in the [diagram above](#Types).